Bernard Shrimsley: Editorial roles

+Other roles

-His former Murdoch colleague, (now Sir) Larry Lamb, was now editor of the Daily Express.
-He choose Shrimsley as the title's assistant editor, a post he held between 1983–86.
-After Lamb left the Express, Shrimsley served as the associate editor during 1986–96.
-He advised Sir James Goldsmith's Referendum Party during the 1997 general election, and wrote editorials for the Press Gazette from 1999 until 2002.
+Shimsley advised Sir James Goldsmith's Referendum Party during the 1997 general election and wrote editorials for the Press Gazette from 1999 until 2002.
 He continued to write articles for the publication subsequently.
 Meanwhile, he had become the chair of the Press Council and served on the D-notice committee advising the media on stories concerning national security.

+Authorship

 Shrimsley wrote three novels after his retirement: The Candidates, Lion Rampant and The Silly Season (2003).
 The Silly Season, wrote Roy Greenslade in The Guardian, is a "fine piece of satire" about tabloid journalism which contains "considerable wit and verve".
 It contains "a thinly veiled portrait" of former Sun editor, Kelvin MacKenzie, combined with elements of the "self-publicising egoism" of Piers Morgan, then editor of the Mirror.

+Personal life

 Shrimsley married Norma Porter in 1952 (died 2009); their daughter Amanda was a feature writer for the News of the World.

+His younger brother, Anthony (1934–1984), was political editor of three national newspapers: the Sunday Mirror, The Sun and the Daily Mail, and editor of Sir James Goldsmith's short-lived news magazine Now!.
+His niece Emma and nephew Robert also became journalists.

-He died on 9 June 2016, aged 85.
+Shrimsley died on 9 June 2016, aged 85.